 Find out about our Minibus which is available for use by local groups, clubs & charities

 A little about the history of the club and it's members past & present

-This area is restricted to HIBC Club members only and requires a password to accessing
+This area is restricted to HIBC Club members only and so requires a password to access

 As a charity we rely on the support of local businesses, clubs and groups.
 Here are just some of those that support us.

 Since my last report much to our surprise our Chairman Bruce Mowatt arranged a virtual meeting.
 It was very successful with members enjoying the catch up.
 The whole team seem to be in good spirits albeit most are in isolation.
 Some are fortunate enough to have been able to return to work.
 A healthy debate as to the way forward took place, but we have insufficient numbers available to consider much change in our current situation.
 We have in fact notified the authorities and SORN our mini bus until such times venues are open and it is needed.

 A great deal of thought has been going on during the current period and I have been reading about the history of the club which was formed in 1964, an incredible 56 years.
 Interestingly reading the notes it was considered setting up as a branch of Rotary or Lions, but the initial members decided at the time, being a small Island an independent group would work better and we would create our own constitution.

 We have no original members within the club now, but we do have a very long serving member who joined the club in its 11th year which was 1975.
 That is an amazing 45 years of membership, serving the Community into which he was born.
 The man I talk of is John Cottle, who many of you will recall as a Heating and Plumbing Engineer on Hayling.